Nonprofit Disability Solutions Connects Jobseekers with Top Companies

 Founded in 2012, Disability Solutions is the national non-profit consulting division of Ability Beyond in Bethel, Connecticut and Chappaqua, N.Y.
 Disability Solutions focuses on helping corporations tap new channels for qualified talent, manage culture change, respond to a changing regulatory environment, and strengthen their workforce through diversity.
 To learn more visit: disabilitysolutionsatwork.org or for more information about the Career Center, please visit disabilitysolutionstalent.org

-*This information is from an external source (Disability Solutions).
+(i)Source/Reference: Disability Solutions.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - COVID-19 Recession Hits Workers with Disability Harder : Kessler Foundation (2020/05/10)

 - 2 - Military Veterans Should Consider Federal Employment : Barbara Adams (2009/02/06)

 - 3 - 2019 Statistics Reveal Strong Job Gains for Disabled Americans : Kessler Foundation (2019/07/09)

 - 4 - Filing Employment Discrimination Complaint with U.S. EEOC : Disabled World (2019/02/14)

 - 5 - 2019 Report on U.S. Disability Employment Rate by State : RespectAbility (2019/02/16)